How to Manage Morning Sickness

 Yes, this is true.
 Researchers suspect this may be due to a few reasons.
 One, our bodies are protecting us from eating certain foods that may not benefit the baby or that may not be food safe.
 Two, we tend to eat a healthier, more nutrient-dense diet once nausea resolves which results in better pregnancies outcomes.
 Third, the periods of “fasting” may increase the availability and absorbability of some nutrients.
 If you aren’t experiencing nausea, don’t worry!
 This doesn’t mean you aren’t going to have a healthy pregnancy.

-Tips to help manage morning sickness:
+How to manage morning sickness:

 1. Keep up with your prenatal vitamin regime.
 Nausea is one of the reasons a prenatal vitamin is recommended.
 It serves as an insurance policy that you are getting the nutrients you need.
 Sometimes prenatal vitamins can contribute to the feeling of nausea if this is the case I recommend finding a new vitamin, maybe a powder or gummy?
 Check out my shop to see some of my recommended picks.